neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 If omitted, this defaults to the same base filename as the spec file; this is here in case you want a *different* output file name from the file name for the spec file.

-In addition, every key in the tt-aux file is passed through to the Jinja2 templates, allowing for flexibility.
+In addition, every key in the .json file is passed through to the Jinja2 templates, allowing for flexibility.

 ADDITIONAL TOOLS